cwaage/cs50_labs/README.md

 ## Implementation Details

 In `credit.c` in your IDE, write a program that prompts the user for a credit card number and then reports (via `printf`) whether it is a valid American Express, MasterCard, or Visa card number, per the definitions of each's format herein.
-So that we can automate some tests of your code, we ask that your program's last line of output be:
+So that we can automate some tests of your code, we ask that your program's last line of output be only one of the following:

    * `AMEX\n`
    * `MASTERCARD\n`
    * `VISA\n`
-or  ...
    * `INVALID\n`

 ...nothing more, nothing less.